hajimen/p2ppcb_software/README.md

 - Junana for MX (New keycap from DecentKeyboards.
 Now in preparation)

 Only Junana for MX can mate with Choc V2, normally.
 In fact DSA 1u can do it in a deep geeky way.
-Dig into `P2PPCB Internal/Depot Parts mU0jU/Cap DSA 1u.*` component of your F360 file, find what to do, and use the **Set Attribute** command of PC0.
+Dig into `P2PPCB Internal/Depot Parts mU0jU/Cap DSA 1u.*` component of your F360 file, and find what to do.

 # P2PPCB Components